 About the studio

 With Founder and Creative Director Dorte Mandrup firmly at the wheel, our international team of 70 die-hard overachievers drive headfirst into complex architectural tasks armed with unconditional curiosity and an undying love for the process of finding an original take.

 We design architecture from an artistic starting point.
 At its best, this leads to architecture as art and art as architecture.
 Driven by a devout belief in the possibilities of modern architecture and an experimental curiosity that insists on outstanding craftmanship – our team combines a firm grasp on reality with a knack for dreaming out loud.

 Originating from a background in sculpture and ceramics, Dorte Mandrup’s approach to architecture has always been ‘hands on’.
 Shape and form constitute the company ethos - to create spaces which are aesthetically pleasing, contextually relevant, and invite people to engage.

 Dorte Mandrup graduated from the Aarhus School of Architecture, Denmark in 1991.
 She founded her Copenhagen based studio in 1999 where she continues to be Creative Director.
 Her design philosophy and artistic yet systematic mindset permeates the entire office as she is design responsible in all projects.

 As a humanist with a distinct nonconformist outlook, Dorte Mandrup is well known for her commitment to the development of the architectural practice and her frequent participation in public debates.
-Receiving national and international acclaim for her work, this year Dorte is headlining at the curated international exhibition at La Biennale di Venezia.
+Receiving national and international acclaim for her work, in 2018 Dorte headlined at the curated international exhibition at La Biennale di Venezia.

 Dorte is member of the Architecture Section in Akademie der Künste, Berlin, Vice Chairman of the Louisiana Museum of Modern Art, member of the Historic Buildings Council in Denmark, Chair of the prestigious Mies van der Rohe Award 2019, Adjunct Professor at The Royal Danish Academy of Fine Arts and holds frequent visiting professorships abroad, this year at Cornell University College of Architecture, Art, and Planning and from 2021 at Mendrisio Accademia de Architettura, Switzerland.